 Pop-ups are not limited to showing additional information or content.
 They can also be used to get information from your visitors.
 This is perfect for your visitors who are already engaged with your content.
 Make their experience more engaging by using pop-ups to have them fill out a form, submit their details or schedule an appointment.
 By using pop-ups, people don’t have to go to another page, where they can change their mind about submitting their details or subscribing to your emails.

-3. Use pop-ups as people exit your website
+3. As people exit your website

 There’s a way of tracking when your visitors’ mouse goes towards the ‘x’ button on your window.
 You can then set your pop-up to appear before they can click the close button.
 This is perfect when you have a limited offer that you don’t want your visitors to miss out on.